|

 PPP loan forgiveness legislation expands the types of expenses eligible for forgiveness to include the costs of personal protective equipment and workplace modifications.
 It also authorizes a short-form approval of forgiveness for loans of $150,000 or less.
 The law also reverses Small Business Administration policy by repealing retroactively a requirement that Economic Injury Disaster Loan Grants grant recipients must pay back $10,000 emergency grants even when PPP loans were forgiven.

-Next Steps: The Small Business Administration will soon be issuing new forms and guidance
+Next Steps: The Small Business Administration will soon be issuing new forms and guidance that will enable nonprofits and others to take advantage of the new law.

 State & Local Aid